Inflectra/rapise-documentation/docs/RVL/Cheatsheet.md

-# RVL Cheatsheet
+# RVL Quick Reference Guide

-RVL script is a table with 7 columns (Flow, Type, Object, Action, ParamName, ParamType, ParamValue).
-Each RVL script contains a bunch RVL operations stored in this table.
-Operation is one of: Action, Comment, Variable, Loop, Map, empty row etc. Example operations are listed below in this section.
+An RVL script is structured as a table with seven columns: Flow, Type, Object, Action, ParamName, ParamType, and ParamValue.
+Each RVL script comprises numerous RVL operations, which are stored within this table.
+An operation can be an Action, Comment, Variable, Loop, Map, an empty row, among others.
+Examples of these operations can be found in the subsequent section of this guide.

 ## Empty RVL